luispflamminger/gateway-kong-charts/README.md

 ### Upgrade
 Upgrading to a newer version may require running migration steps (e.g. database changes).
 To run those jobs set "`migrations: upgrade`" in the `values.yaml`.
-As a result `job-kong-pre-upgrade-migrations.yml` will be run before further roll out of any deployment and `job-kong-post-upgrade-migrations.yml` will be run after successfull deployments to complete the upgrade.
+As a result `job-kong-pre-upgrade-migrations.yml` will run and `job-kong-post-upgrade-migrations.yml` will be run after successfull deployments to complete the upgrade.

 **Warning:** Uncomment "`migrations: upgrade`" if you deploy again after a successfull deployment or set it to "`migrations: bootstrap`".
 Otherwise migrations will be executed again.